joehuangx/gdrivetool/README.md

 + **Upload:**

-  + Upload into a newly-created directory in MyDrive
+  + Upload into a newly-created directory
-  + Upload into an existing directory with designated id
+  + Upload into an existing directory
-  + Upload into a newly-created directory in an existing directory with designated id
+  + Upload into a newly-created directory in an existing directory
 + **Download:**

   + Download files and directories into a designated local path
 + **List:**

-  + Display metadata of files under a designated directory and stored into `list.json`
+  + Display metadata of files under a designated directory and stored info into `list.json`

 ## Instruction